 The SEMASS Partnership Agreement signed in 1985 by the Town of Brewster with other Cape Towns reduced the amount of greenhouse gas emissions attributable to trash disposal while generating electricity.
 The initial 30-year contracts required that all waste be delivered to SEMASS either via the "trash train" or by direct haul.
-The SEMASS Partnership Agreement was originally due to expire in 2015.
-The SEMASS facility was constructed, owned, and operated by Energy Answers Corporation until it was acquired by Covanta in 2008.

-In 1990, the MassDEP introduced waste bans on many recyclable items as well as those containing toxic materials.
+The SEMASS materials.
 Once introduced, the Town began its recycling program in earnest, while continuing to send its residual, non-recyclable waste, to SEMASS for energy production.
 In parallel with negotiations with SEMASS for a new agreement in 2010, the Recycling Commission began discussing ways to reduce how much of Brewster's waste was sent to SEMASS.
 The new contract negotiated by the Town and effective January 01, 2011, allowed for any legitimate waste reduction, reuse, or recycling program to be implemented with no penalty.
 The Town chose to renegotiate 5 years early to keep future tip fees in check by providing stable, below market rates until 2030.
 In addition, commercial waste haulers were prohibited from using the transfer station effective January 1, 2011.

-The Town implemented Pay-As-You-Throw (PAYT) in 2013 as a means of increasing recycling and decreasing the volume of trash for disposal and re-branded the transfer station to the Brewster Recycling Center.
+The Town implemented Pay-As-You-Throw (PAYT) in 2013 as a means of increasing recycling and decreasing the volume of trash for disposal and rebranded the transfer station to the Brewster Recycling Center.
 During the first full year, the PAYT program resulted in a 47% reduction in waste for transport to SEMASS for energy recovery and an increase of 26% recycling.
 Since the introduction of PAYT, the Town has continued to derive benefit from the program, despite COVID and the increase in the Town's population.